- Who is self-employed?

 - Why are Schedule C's an EITC issue?

-- How does EITC due diligence apply to Schedule C claims prepared by paid tax preparers?
+- How does due diligence apply to Schedule C returns claiming the EITC prepared by paid tax preparers?

 - What are the consequences for not meeting your due diligence and filing incorrect EITC returns?